Richard Dennis was a Systematic Trend Follower who trades the Futures market (during the 70s and 80s)

 15. Trading has taught me not to take the conventional wisdom for granted.
 What money I made in trading is a testimony to the fact that the majority is wrong a lot of the time.

-The reason why most traders fail is because they want to be spoon fed.
+The reason why most traders fail is that they want to be spoon-fed.

 They don’t want to put in the hard work to find out what works and what don’t.

 They trust what “gurus” say instead of spending time and effort to figure things out themselves.